zacx-z/Asset-Deprecation-Marker/README.md

 + Display strike through on assets labeled as "Deprecated" in the Project window.
 + Display strike through on deprecated prefab instances in the Hierarchy window.
++ Enable nested deprecation to display assets under any deprecated folders as deprecated.

 ## How To Use